adamaho/tallii-mobile/README.md

 ## todo

-- implement ability to update team score
+- implement ability to delete scoreboard
+- implement +1 -1 for the score
 - add privacy policy and terms and conditions

 ## troubleshooting